madedotcom/atomicpuppy-sqlcounter/README.md

 =============

 This package requires AtomicPuppy and depends on SqlAlchemy.

+The package itself can be installed using `pip install atomicpuppy_sqlcounter`.

-You should install the package that SqlAlchemy requires to talk to your engine of choice.
+You should also install any package that SqlAlchemy requires to talk to your engine of choice.
-For example, if you use PostgreSQL, you should also install `psycopg2`.
+For example, if you use PostgreSQL, you should also install the `psycopg2` package.

 To use it, just pass the following configuration to AtomicPuppy: